FTWinston/RoutePlanning/README.md

 There is a single test to complete, with 13 customers and 5 cars.

-A scrawled diagram of this network is shown below:
+A scrawled diagram of this scenario's town is shown below:

 <img src="RingTown.jpg" width="512"/>